aryatalathi/100DaysOf_Python/README.md

 4. Day4 : An analog clock which consists of two hands one for hour and another for minute.
 Calculate the shorter angle formed between hour and minute hand at any given time.
 5. Day5 : Check whether given number is perfect or not; Perfect Numbers are integers that are equal to the sum of all its divisors except that number itself.
 6. Day6 : Given four integers A, B, C, N. A, B, C represents the first three numbers of geek-onacci series.
 Find the Nth number of the series.
 The nth number of geek-onacci series is a sum of the last three numbers (summation of N-1th, N-2th, and N-3th geek-onacci numbers)
+7. Day7 : Given a sorted array of positive integers.
+Rearrange  the array elements alternatively i.e first element should be max value, second should be min value, third should be second max, fourth should be second min and so on.